 The Proposed Project would have landscaped buffers surrounding the perimeter of the Project Site.
 See full-size Drawing L-100 "Landscape Plan" included with this SDEIS which conceptually depicts the many deciduous and evergreen tree plantings that enhance the buffer screening along the perimeter of the Site adjacent to the residential uses.
-The proposed buffers will be infilled with additional trees.
 These green spaces will help buffer the surrounding single-family residential neighborhood from the Proposed Project, thereby helping to mitigate potential visual and noise conflicts, and providing enhanced greenery for the backyards of adjacent property owners.

-The remainder of the Project Sitesite that is to be disturbed and not contain impervious surfaces will be extensively landscaped.
+The remainder of the Project Site that is to be disturbed and not contain impervious surfaces will be extensively landscaped.